-- Buccal Midazolam should be stored in accordance with the manufacturer's information: Syringes of Buccolam® must be kept in the protective plastic tube until used.
-The product must not be refrigerated or frozen - Buccal Midazolam has the potential to be misused, therefore, storage arrangements must ensure that the products are securely stored but accessible to those who are authorised to administer the medicine.
-Whilst FNHC is not usually responsible for the storage of Buccal Midazolam staff should advise those who are of the correct arrangements.
+- Buccal midazolam should be stored in accordance with the manufacturer's information.
+Syringes of Buccolam® must be kept in the protective plastic tube until used.
+The product must not be refrigerated or frozen - Buccal midazolam has the potential to be misused, therefore, storage arrangements must ensure that the products are securely stored but accessible to those who are authorised to administer the medicine.
+Whilst FNHC is not usually responsible for the storage of midazolam (the exception being at Mont a L'Abbe school), staff should advise those who are of the correct arrangements.